 a re-entry course to follow when you return (CB3).

 All Crossing Borders courses are individual trajectories; in other words, they are self-guided learning paths.
-Although they are set up to be followed within a rough amount of time, you can start at your convenience and proceed at your own pace.
+Although they are set up to be followed within a rough amount of time, you can proceed at your own pace.

 Each CB1-3 course stands alone.
 What this means is that each course can be followed separately, without any prerequisites or necessary follow-up.
 In other words, you do not need to have completed the pre-departure course before being able to follow the course while abroad.
 Together, the three courses form a structural whole.
 CB0 is a separate trajectory.